I swear there must be more tangible things in Japan than there are stars in the universe.

 Japan is NOT as expensive as you think: There seems to be a stigma attached that it’s one of the most expensive travel destinations.

 #15 Fascinating Toilets:

 I’m sure you’ve probably heard about all the little features available to you when nature calls.
-You just gotta try them all.
+From different types of music to waterfall sounds, you’ve just gotta try them all.
 I was also very impressed with the cleanliness of public toilets, they’re just as clean as your hotel bathroom!

 #16 No tipping:

 Woohoo!
 The Japanese actually find it offensive because good service is expected as standard, not done for monetary reward.

 Unlike many places across Europe, you can be assured whilst travelling around Japan that the locals aren’t trying to rip you off as they’re very genuine and respectful.
 Also boasting a low crime rate, in Japan you’ll feel safe not having to worry about pickpockets or scams.